 Preheat the oven to 180c.

 Begin by frying the onion, garlic and ginger, for around 10 minutes until the onion is tender and starting to brown.
 Add a little water if the pan gets too dry.
-Then stir in the garam masala, turmeric, chilli powder and tomato purée and fry for a minute stirring to scrape up any bits from the bottom of the pan.
+Add the flour and stir to coat the veggies and then add the curry powder, garam masala, turmeric and chilli powder as well as the tomato purée and fry for a minute stirring to scrape up any bits from the bottom of the pan.
 Next pour in the stock and then add the carrot, soy sauce and honey.
-Bring to a boil, then lower the heat and simmer gently for about 15 minutes uncovered.
+Bring to a boil, then lower the heat, add the coconut milk and then simmer gently for about 15 minutes uncovered.

 While the sauce is simmering you can cook the chicken.
-Mix the breadcrumbs and flour in a bowl and season well with salt and pepper.
-Crack the egg into another bowl and beat well.
+Pop the breadcrumbs, egg and flour in separate bowls.
+Season the flour with salt and pepper.
+Beat the egg.
 Line a baking tray ready for the chicken.
-Next take the chicken and coat in the egg and then coat in the breadcrumbs.
-Repeat once more into the egg and then breadcrumbs and pop on the baking tray.
-Repeat for the other breast.
+Next take the chicken and coat in the flour, then the egg and then the breadcrumbs.
+Repeat for the other breasts.
 Pop in the oven for 20-25 minutes (until cooked through) whilst the sauce is simmering.

-Finally mix the cornflour with 2 tsp cold water, stir into the sauce and simmer for 1 minute.
-Then take off the heat and pop into a food processor.
-Whizz the mixture until it’s a smooth purée (add a little water to loosen if you need to).
-Strain the mixture through a fine sieve, set over a large bowl, pressing it through well with the back of a wooden spoon.
-Season with salt and set to one side (the sauce can be made up to 3 days ahead and chilled).
+Take the sauce off the heat and pop into a food processor.
+Whizz the mixture until it’s a smooth purée (add water to loosen if you need to do that the mixture is loose enough to be strained).
+Strain the mixture through a fine sieve back into the pan, pressing it through well with the back of a wooden spoon.
+If you end up with a lot still left in the sieve, add it back to the blender with 100ml water and reblend, then restrain.
+Keep the sauce warm on the hob.
+Season to taste with salt to taste and set to one side (the sauce can be made up to 3 days ahead and chilled).